 During or after the course

 If written notice of withdrawal is received, or a student is dismissed, within 10% of the course’s duration, GIFTS will retain 30% of the course fees before taxes.
-For instance, during six-day Media Intensive Programs, this means Sunday or Monday before noon.
+For instance, during six-day Media Intensive Programs, this means Monday before dinner.

 If written notice of withdrawal is received, or a student is dismissed, within 30% of the course’s duration, GIFTS will retain 50% of the course fees before taxes.
 For instance, during six-day Media Intensive Programs, this means before Tuesday’s dinner.

 After 30% of the course has passed, no refund will be given.

 GIFTS may offer credit towards another course for any amount of the course fees owed if it is agreeable to the student.

 Students will be offered full refunds for any course cancellation.
 They will also be given the option of credit towards any other course for which they are eligible.

 This dispute resolution process applies equally to students in conflict with each other, with GIFTS staff or GIFTS itself, or staff in conflict with each other or GIFTS management.

 GIFTS is founded upon principles of mutual respect and trust, and the mentoring system is designed to anticipate and remediate conflicts before they develop, in order to exemplify skillful collaboration techniques.
 If ongoing conflict prevention fails, we encourage informal and personal means of conflict resolution.
 Should more formal methods be required, we are committed to maintaining our principles of respect and trust.